rhonamackay/nb-tt/PLAN.md

 <a target="_blank" href="https://icons8.com/icon/AZwb90aYpYkE/old-tv">Old TV</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

 Bugs to fix:
-- implement feature: select different 'channels' for different countries
 - fix height bug in starring table where hieght is too much if only one star
 - if there is no info on case display that in starring table

+Extra features:
+- select different 'channels' for different countries
+- loading spinner on first page load

 Nice to have:
 - graphql wrapper for rest api